solomonedo/be434-Spring2024/assignments/00_getting_started/setup3_new-py.md

 ## Getting Started with new.py for the first homework assignment

-Here is how you can create the `salutations.py` using `new.py`:
+Here is how you can create the `howdy.py` using `new.py`:

 ```
+$ cd ~/be434-Spring2024/assignments/00_getting_started
-$ new.py -p 'Print greeting' salutations.py
+$ new.py -p 'Print greeting' howdy.py
-Done, see new script "salutations.py."
+Done, see new script "howdy.py."
 ```